pidgey-hacker/doas/README.md

 Note to Linux users: Some Linux distributions, such as CentOS, will block doas from using PAM authentication by default.
 If this happens, it is usually possible to work around the issue by running the following command as the administrator:

       cp /etc/pam.d/sudo /etc/pam.d/doas

-#### FreeBSD and NetBSD

-     gmake install

-#### macOS

-     gmake install
-     cp /etc/pam.d/sudo /etc/pam.d/doas

-Note: By default macOS blocks doas from using PAM modules, causing doas authentication to fail.
-The cp command above copies the sudo PAM configuration into place for doas to use.

-#### illumos

-     PREFIX=/opt/local gmake install

 ## Creating a configuration file